 The Via Francigena boasts a wealth of natural tourist attractions and a rich and diverse cultural heritage, especially in architecture: cathedrals, churches, museums, historic bridges, hospitals, hostels, vernacular buildings and rural architecture.
 Beautiful landscapes vary from country to country, including vineyards and fields, rural areas, forests, etc. From Rome, the route continues to the harbours of Apulia, in the south of Italy, to provide a travel opportunity to reach Jerusalem via Greece, the Balkans and Turkey.
 Some samples:

-In Italy, across 10 regions, pilgrims can enjoy several UNESCO World Heritage sites: Ivrea, a historic industrial city; Aosta Roman heritage; Certosa and Medieval Pavia; Luca and Siena Historical Centres; Val d’Orcia cultural landscapes; the City of Rome and the Vatican, etc. Pizza, European Diet and the Processo landscapes are UNESCO intangible heritage and cultural landscapes encountered along the Via Francigena.
+In Italy, across 10 regions, pilgrims can enjoy several UNESCO World Heritage sites: Ivrea, a historic industrial city; the historical centres of Lucca and Siena; Val d’Orcia cultural landscapes; the City of Rome and Vatican City, etc. Pizza and the Mediterranean Diet are examples of UNESCO intangible heritage encountered along the Via Francigena.

 The Via Romea Germanica is managed since 2018 by the European Association Via Romea Germanica in collaboration with three national associations working since 2008 and with the support of the German Landers, the Tyrolean Bundesland, and the Italian Regions.
 Municipalities and districts collaborate in increasing numbers, stimulated by the economic and cultural opportunities they expect.
-For some years, tour operators have been taking an interest by building tourist packages purchased mainly by “foreign” pilgrims.
+For some years, tour operators have been taking an interest by building tourist packages purchased mainly by “foreign” pilgrims and other target groups, always maintaining a spiritual and sustainable religious approach.
 In spite of its modest numbers, Romea Germanica is today a significant phenomenon in rural areas, in particular in the plains and especially in the German and Italian hilly areas.
 In many religious places along the way, data of a few thousand (2500/3000 in 2018) were recorded, compared to the few pilgrims who completed the entire route from Stade to Rome.

-As for the Via Romea Germanica, the route mainly develops in rural areas with low and aged population density if compared to the national share, with the exception of the 6 Italian Regions.
+The Via Romea Germanica crosses 11 regions and mainly develops in rural areas with low and aged population density if compared to the national share, with the exception of the 6 Italian Regions.
 These regions show a good level of development in the context of an agricultural economy mainly oriented at the international market, with high availability of work, especially in the German part.
 However, the arrival, albeit limited at the moment, of pilgrims and slow tourists represents a significant opportunity for accommodation, shopping and sustainable social wellbeing, especially in the hilly and mountainous areas with a density of 20-30 inhabitants/km2.

 The following are just a few of the sites that provide an insight into culture, traditions, history and lifestyles of territories crossed by a pilgrim along the Via Francigena: